department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 __En dash__

-Avoid using the en dash, since screen readers do not consistently announce them.
-When writing a range, use "to" in most instances of body copy (like 9:00 a.m. to 5:30 p.m.
-ET) or a hyphen if space is limited.
+Avoid using en dashes, since screen readers don't consistently announce them.

 __Hyphens__

 This is the short, single dash.
 We use it to connect words that modify a noun or in names.
 Hyphens are also OK to indicate ranges when space is limited.
-In those cases, add a space before and after the hyphen.
+However, in normal body copy, use "to" to indicate ranges (like 2021 to 2022).
+We don't use a space on either side of the hyphen.
 - **Like this:** active-duty service member; VA-related claim; Merriam-Webster
-- **Like this:** 2021 - 2022
+- **Like this:** 2021-2022

 ## Exclamation points